 When is the best time to visit Lofoten?
-This is the first question almost everyone has asked me after I arrived back from my incredible Norweigan adventure.
+This is the first question almost everyone asks when trying to plan a Norwegian adventure.
 As with most destinations, there is no such thing as the best time to visit.
 Summer in Lofoten is just as incredible as Winter.
 However, they are two very different experiences.
 When planning your trip you need to ask yourself why you want to visit Lofoten and what you are trying to see.
 Are you trying to hike?
-Camp?
-See the midnight sun or the northern lights?
+Will you be camping?
+Are you there to see the midnight sun or the northern lights?

 If you are trying to hike a ton, I suggest visiting after mid-June.
-If you come to Lofoten before many of the hiking areas are still largely covered in snow.
-If you are fine with mostly darkness and want to see the northern lights then plan to travel anytime from mid-January to late March.
+If you come to Lofoten before then many of the hiking areas are still largely covered in snow.
+If you can handle mostly darkness, and/or want to see the northern lights, then plan to travel anytime from mid-January to late March.

 It is hard to give you a definitive answer on what months you should not visit Lofoten.
 Bad weather is most likely to occur at the end of autumn and the beginning of winter (mid-October to early January).
 November is typically the worst month to plan your visit when cold temperatures mix with dark, rainy, icy, and windy weather.

 Personally, and I admit I am biased as this was my first experience, summer is the best time to visit Lofoten for first-timers.
 To be even more specific, try to plan your trip in July or August.
 This gives you the best chance of experiencing great weather and long days.
 The midnight sun (in Reine) lasts from May 26th – July 17th.
 Remember, the further north you go though, the longer the midnight sun period will be.
 The experience of 24-hour sunlight can be both surreal and disorienting.
 You quickly lose track of time and days blend together.